Silex/rocketjob/dirmon.md

 RocketJob::Jobs::DirmonJob.first.set(check_seconds: 180, priority: 20)
 ```

+### High Availability

 The `DirmonJob` will automatically re-schedule a new instance of itself to run in
-the future after it completes a each scan/run.
+the future after it completes each scan/run.
 If successful the current job instance
 will destroy itself.

 In this way it avoids having a single Directory Monitor process that constantly
 sits there monitoring folders for changes.
-More importantly it avoids a "single
+More importantly it avoids a _single
-point of failure" that is typical for earlier directory monitoring solutions.
+point of failure_ that is typical for earlier directory monitoring solutions.
 Every time `DirmonJob` runs and scans the paths for new files it could be running
 on a different worker.
 If any worker is removed or shutdown it will not stop
 `DirmonJob` since it will just run on another worker instance.